{{org_field_logo}}

 Supervisions and team meetings are used to reinforce learning and to reflect on any challenges faced when working in people’s homes.

-In the event of a spillage, exposure, or suspected reaction to a hazardous substance, staff are required to:
+In the event of a spillage, accidental exposure, or suspected adverse reaction to a hazardous substance, staff must:

-- Move themselves and others away from the area if safe to do so
+- stop the task immediately if safe to do so

 7. Responsibilities